 It would be very helpful to record your speech on a tape recorder or on your smartphone.
 Then you will be able to hear what your audience hears.
-It might surprise you that you talk as fast as you actually do.
+It might surprise you that you talk as faster than you actually do.

 Neither Too Fast Nor Too Slow

 Speech experts say those who speak too fast frustrate their audience just as much as hearing someone talk too slow.
 There should be a reasonable balance between the two speeds.

 Audiences become frustrated if they miss a point.
 So they give up and tune out the rest of the speech.

 You would not write an entire paragraph without using punctuation marks.
 The same situation exists when you speak.
 You should put some punctuation marks in your speech.

 A period means to stop.
 A comma means to slow down.
 A semi-colon means to do a combination of stopping and slowing down.
 You have probably never thought of it that way, but that's the way it should be in speaking just as much as it is in writing.

 Here are some final tips that will help you.

 - Try to find a friendly face in the audience.
 That person will acknowledge that they are keeping up with you with a nod or some other gesture.
 That is a sign that you are connecting with your audience.